Quad-Core Processor

 Definition

-A Quad-Core Processor is a type of computer processor architecture that has four processor cores embedded within a single processor die.
+A Quad-Core Processor is a computer processor architecture with four processor cores embedded within a single processor die.
 These cores operate in parallel, allowing for greater processing speed and system efficiency.
 This makes quad-core processors optimal for applications that require high performance, multitasking, or for use in computers that perform complex tasks.

 Phonetic